-Who will be responsible for Health & Safety at work?
+Who indemnifies for 3 rd party claims X Who will be responsible for Health & Safety at work?
 X Who authorises study leave?
 How much time is allowed?
 X Who funds study leave expenses?
 X if recommended and provided by FCDO otherwise Employer will be responsible